Our key priority in PSHE/RSHE is safeguarding our pupils.

 Our PSHE curriculum is adapted from the PSHE association SEND framework.

 Our PSHE curriculum equips our pupils with the knowledge and understanding of how to live a safe and fulfilling life by:

-It will be evidenced through meeting Education Health and Care Plan (EHCP) outcomes, and the Personal, Social Health Education (PSHE) Curriculum, Personal Learning Goals (PLGs), Foundation stage curriculum and Characteristics of Effective Learning (CoEL) assessment on Evidence for Learning.
+It will be evidenced through meeting Education Health and Care Plan (EHCP) outcomes, and through the PSHE Curriculum, Personal Learning Goals (PLGs), Foundation stage curriculum and Characteristics of Effective Learning (CoEL) assessment on Evidence for Learning.